 - Dry, lint-free cloths or towels

-1. Dust or Sweep Regularly
+1. Dust or Sweep Daily

 - Use a dust mop head, soft-bristled broom, or robotic vacuum to remove dust and loose debris.
+"Avoid brooms with stiff bristles and vacuums with beater bars and wheels, which can scratch and ding your laminate floor when cleaning," noted Gustafson.

 - Work in the direction of the floorboards to collect dirt from seams and edges of the floor surface.

-2. Light Clean with a Damp Mop
+2. Light Clean with a Spray Mop Weekly

 - Spray a laminate-safe cleaner directly onto the microfiber mop head or floor in small sections.
 Don't spray the entire floor at once because it dries fast.

 - Dry the floor after mopping.
 Use a soft cloth or a dry dust mop to remove excess moisture.
+Let it air dry completely.

-3. Tackle Stubborn Spots
+3. Tackle Stubborn Spots When You See Them Happen

 - For sticky spills, use a damp sponge or microfiber cloth with a bit of cleaner or mild dish soap.